oneart-dev/tmm-docs/diary.md

-# The "Diary": Your Automated Reflection Tool
+# The "Diary": Your Automated Reflection Tool <a target="_blank" href="https://tradermake.money/app2/account/analyzer" class="btn btn-header">Go to diary</a>

 The "Diary" section was meticulously crafted to offer an effortless, zero-configuration experience for traders who prefer a straightforward review